ms/buildtogether.tech/important/index.md

 pay attention": in fact, most people with ADHD can pay very close attention, but not when they are in environments that are full of distractions (like noisy classrooms).

+The title of this callout is Latin for, "Nothing about us without us."
+It means that no decisions should be made without the full participation of those who will be affected.
+If you are neurodivergent, you probably have a set of strategies for managing time and attention.
+If you are <span g="neurotypical">neurotypical</span> and have neurodivergent teammates, ask them what works well for them rather than ignoring the difference or guessing what they might want.
+Please do the same if you have teammates who have difficulty seeing, hearing, or moving about: they have expertise you don't.

 </div>